Alan Bullard: Musical language and reception

 Bullard's is not ivory tower music - what seems to please him most is to write music which performers enjoy playing and audiences enjoy hearing: music which might provide something of a challenge, but which is not out of reach.
 As one critic put it: ‘He sees his role as quietly getting on with the vocation of writing music that people will want to sing and play on the everyday, as well as the special occasion’.

 Personal life

 Alan Bullard is married to Janet Bullard (nee Dakin), a piano teacher and singer.
-They live in Colchester, Essex and Friston, Suffolk, and they have two children and two grandchildren.
+They live in Colchester, Essex and Friston, Suffolk, and they have two children and four grandchildren.